 When assessing a decision complained about, it is important to consider what the court can review, that is, the grounds of judicial review, as early as possible.
 You can look first for the most common grounds, that is:

 •a failure to take into account a relevant consideration.

 These are typical areas where decision-makers fall into error.
 (The specific grounds for judicial review are explained in more depth at the end of this chapter, see “Grounds of judicial review”.)

-Section 5 of the Administrative Decisions (Judicial Review) Act 1977 (Cth) (“ADJR Act”) lists the grounds of judicial review, which largely reflect the common law grounds at both federal and state levels, as follows:
+The Administrative Decisions (Judicial Review) Act 1977 (Cth) (“ADJR Act”) (s 5) lists the grounds of judicial review, which largely reflect the common law grounds at both federal and state levels, as follows:

 1 A person who is aggrieved by a decision to which this Act applies that is made after the commencement of this Act may apply to the Federal Court or the Federal Circuit Court for an order of review in respect of the decision on any one or more of the following grounds:

 athat a breach of the rules of natural justice occurred in connection with the making of the decision;

 bthat procedures that were required by law to be observed in connection with the making of the decision were not observed;